 The value of the cryptocurrency relies entirely on what the market thinks it is worth.
 There is nothing really defining the intrinsic value of a Bitcoin as explained here.
 I have asked the question at the meeting of the Norwegian Bitcoin association and the answer was similar, the value of Bitcoin is what people are willing it to be, how they value it.
 In other words if the market believes Bitcoin should be worth 10 000 EUR or 16000 EUR, then it will go up to that price.

 Bitcoin is considered mother of all cryptocurrency and is the one making the headlines, but there are far more out there.
 As per today about 900 cryptocurrencies are listed and this number still grows everyday.
-Some are just scammy ICOs though, Initial Coin Offering aiming at gathering funds to start up a new cryptocurrency.
+Some are just scammy ICOs though, Initial Coin Offering aiming at gathering funds to start up a new cryptocurrency, push up the price and then sell everything.
 Since it is out of government hands, in case of fraudulent ICO, you could potentially lose your “investment”, so be careful.

 Blockchain, the underlying technology of distributed database/ledger is now being described as the potential solution to a lot of the world’s problems, with applications envisaged not only in financial services but as well in industries as diverse as logistics, healthcare and food.
 One concrete application of the technology that IBM and Walmart are using is the tracing of food contamination.
 This is absolutely powerful stuff.
 Ivan Liljequist from “Ivan on Tech” has many videos discussing how the Blockchain can help end world poverty.
 I really enjoy his channel, he is knowledgeable, very passionate about his topic and I recommend you to follow it.

-Finally, for those who really want all the technical details about Bitcoin, please find the in-depth guide here.
+Finally, for those who really want all the technical details about Bitcoin, please find the original white paper from Nakamoto Satasho here.

 Bitcoin in real-life, what the fork is going on?